ABN 82 104

 The Reserve's Tramway Parade frontage was the site of the former Beaumaris Hall, which was the original building of the Beaumaris Primary School in 1915.
 During World War II, a public air raid shelter of roofed trenches was at the south-east corner, where 6 tennis courts are now.

-The surface of the sealed laneway is extremely degraded.
+The surface of the sealed laneway is very degraded.
 Using so much of the land area of the reserve for an unnecessary black bitumen laneway seems undesirable.
 A better use, and one that is possibly less expensive than resurfacing that unsightly laneway, would be to replace it with a buffer area from the Bowls Club consisting of a paved path for pedestrians, cyclists and mobility scooters, alongside a strip of land planted with bush to extend the bushland area east to make the existing 10-metre wide bushland strip more viable.
+The very wide vehicle crossing on the Bodley Street footpath could well be narrowed.

 BUSHLAND: This contains the only Manna Gums (Eucalyptus pryoriana) left on the Reserve.
 Two are large and healthy, but the biggest one is dead, and should be replaced.
 There is also a Sweet Bursaria (Bursaria spinosa) and several Acacias (probably Acacia implexa).
 The remaining bushland is Coast Tea Tree (Leptospermum laevigatum) and Seaberry Saltbush (Rhagodia baccata).